 Understanding Agentic AI

 The distinction is important for business leaders considering AI implementation.
 Traditional automation follows predefined rules.
 Generative AI creates outputs based on prompts.
 Agentic AI combines perception, reasoning, planning, and execution into a continuous loop of autonomous action.
+That makes it more powerful than a chatbot, but also more demanding to govern.

 For a deeper comparison of different AI paradigms, see our guide on AI agents vs agentic AI.